jundalisay/spblist/content/en/material/principles/part-2/chapter-09b.md

 <!-- Kepler calls this tie as kinship.
 This tie is relativistic, elastic, and irregular (eccentric). -->

 <!-- It manifests as the orbital patterns of the material planets and comets, leading to Kepler's laws wherein objects affect each other's position in space.
 This mutual, multilateral affection is why he called his work the Harmonies of the World and why the objects in space are where they are. -->

+These slings is really the relation between 2 objects.

+{{< q a="Descartes" c="Principia Philosophia, Part 4, Article 202" >}}
+Gravity is a quality that depends on the relations of situation and motion of several bodies on each other.
+{{< /q >}}

 Descartes adds on to Kepler's Physics by adding the idea of the electromagnetic and galactic slings to the material slings which he calls aethereal 'Fire', 'Air', and 'Earth' respectively.